makoto0825/image_retrieval/README.md

 # image_retrieval
-This programs is image retrieval system by using deep metric learning.
+This system was developed as my graduate university project.It is image retrieval system by using deep metric learning.

+## What is a image retrieval system ?